ryanxedi/simple_hdri_controller/README.md

 ## Troubleshooting

-### “'_RestrictContext' object has no attribute 'scene'”
-This can happen if Blender enables the add-on in a restricted context (e.g. during installation).
-**Fix:** v1.0.1+ defers scene/world access until you open the panel or run an operator.
-If you still see this:
-- Ensure you’re on **v1.0.1 or later** of the add-on.
-- Switch to a regular 3D Viewport and open the **HDRI** panel once.

-### Rotation seems slow or doesn’t loop at 360
-Ensure you’re on the fixed version where rotation is applied in **radians** without double‑conversion (v1.0.2+).
-360 now returns to the start.

 ### Background looks black / no lighting
 - Use **Rendered** view (Eevee or Cycles).
 - Confirm the HDRI is loaded (its name appears in the **HDRI** slot).